 To systematically understand the molecular functions and mechanisms how genomic variants affect associated phenotypes in the brain, we need to find the related molecules that have specific activities for the brain phenotypes.
 Therefore, the PsychENCODE consortium has generated and assembled a robust large-scale dataset on the adult human brain, including genotyping, RNA-seq, ChIP-seq and single-cell transcriptomic data on ~2000 individual brain tissues with different phenotypes including mental diseases (Assay summary in Methods).
 To harmonize and integrate the datasets across multiple consortia, we uniformly processed these datasets using common standard pipelines (Methods).
 In particular, we adopted the ENCODE standard such as RNA-seq and ChIP-seq data processing pipelines for PsychENCODE and reprocessed all other major datasets from other resources using this standard.
 This step uniformly processed cross-resource functional genomic data and enables the comparisons across phenotypes such as brain data from PsychENCODE vs. other tissues from GTEx and Epigenomics Roadmap.
+All these uniformly processed datasets are also available in our resource.
 Finally, we also compared the resource data against various phenotypes, and identified the brain specific data (derived data type).
 For example, this resource includes the regulatory variants such as QTLs, brain active enhancers, differentially expressed genes and transcripts, novel transcribed regions and non-coding RNAs, and putative genome-wide regulatory networks.
 It is also publicly accessible and available on the PyschENCODE website (xxxx), and can be used as interactive web tool.

 Overall, this resource is structured in a pyramid shape (Figure 1), with the largest scale and raw data at the bottom level and the lightest and most interpretive data at the top level.